jacobalberty/unifi-docker/README.md

 ### Building beta using docker-compose.yml version 2
 This is just as easy when using version 2 of the docker-compose.yml file format.

-Under your containers service definition instead of using `image: jacobalberty/unifi` use the following
+Under your containers service definition instead of using `image: jacobalberty/unifi` use the following:

 ```
         build: